Lousie King’s husband was killed by a drugged up driver in Montana. That driver did not have insurance.

 Punitive damages do exist in Tennessee, but cannot be awarded for “bad faith.”
 If the insurance company acted unlawfully, then punitive damages could be awarded.

 But, if this situation happened in Tennessee, Ms. King would have been limited to the policy limits of the insurance company.

 Folks, if you don’t have insurance and you’re out there driving on these Shelby County roads, get insurance.
 Make sure your policy includes uninsured motorist coverage – as you can see, it’s very important.

 Here at Darrell Castle & Associates, we’ve handled Memphis car accident cases for decades and seeing the impact they can have on people and families isn’t easy.
+A car accident lawyer Memphis, TN victims turn to from Darrell Castle & Associates can represent you in dealing with the insurance adjuster.
 But, it fuels our drive to fight to make sure they are properly compensated for medical bills, car damage, lost wages, pain and suffering and more.

 If you’ve been injured in a car accident, always seek medical help immediately.
 After that, if the accident wasn’t your fault, seek legal advice.